Satisfactory Academic Progress (SAP)

 - If you separate from the University and you are not maintaining SAP standards, you may need to submit a SAP Appeal when returning to the University for financial aid eligibility consideration--a student's SAP status does not automatically update at the time of readmission.

-A student who has lost aid eligibility due to failing SAP qualitative and quantitative standards or who has had a SAP Appeal denied may regain eligibility for financial aid by meeting the SAP standards by the annual evaluation, which is done after all Spring grades have been posted.
-After meeting SAP requirements, the student will regain eligibility for the following year.
+Students may regain eligibility for financial aid by meeting the SAP standards by the annual evaluation, which is done after all Spring grades have been posted.
+After meeting SAP requirements, the student will regain eligibility for the following academic year.